 Business coaches can be hired, or you could choose someone you admire or trust who has been successful in your community.
 But don’t stop meeting with your coach or mentor once you have opened your business.
 Instead, continue to meet with them for at least the first few months after you start your business.
 They may still have some useful tips for refining your business.
 The time and money investment of doing so will likely be worth it as you might be able to avoid some of the mistakes the mentor or coach made with their business in the past.

 Hiring the right employees or contractors to help you grow your business is essential.
 Once you hire and train an individual and they leave, it can cost your business thousands to hire a replacement and get them up to speed.

 Long story short, don’t just hire any warm body to fill a chair.
 Look for quality employees or contractors who are motivated and willing to work with you to ensure you both succeed in attaining your goals.
 The extra time you put in to do so could ensure the success of your business.

 Ensuring you have someone knowledgeable to keep track of expenditures, profits, payroll, taxes, and all of the other aspects of keeping the books is essential to the success of your business, whether that person is you or someone else you hire.
 However, if you hate accounting and often put off that portion of your business, hire it out to someone who is good at it and likes doing it.
 Spending the extra money may be well worth it.
 It could even save you from making some costly mistakes on your business taxes.

-In order for your business to be successful, people have to know about it.
+In order for you to be successful as a small business owner, people have to know about it.
 Therefore, advertising your business is available to provide something in goods or services, for the needs of others is very important.